 Director of operations/ Dance Instructor

 Emily Peay is a native of Kennesaw, Ga where she received her BA in Dance at Kennesaw State University.
 She began dancing at age 2.
 Her early years were spent training in ballet, tap, jazz, modern, and hip-hop at Great Gig Dance Company.
 She also participated in several summer intensives and workshops including the Joffrey School of Ballet in NYC (2008), Atlanta Rhythm Tap Ensemble in ATL (2010), and Staibdance’s Summer Intensive in Italy (2014).
-Her first time working with Emily Cargill and Dancers was for the MAD Festival in Atlanta (2014) and she has been dancing her heart out with ECD every since.
+Her first time working with Emily Cargill and Dancers was for the MAD Festival in Atlanta (2014) and she has been dancing her heart out with ECD ever since.
 A few other ECD performances include the Detroit Dance City Festival (2014), the New Grounds Dance Festival in Tampa, FL (2015), Art on the ATL Beltline (2015), Dance Canvas (2016), and SLIT (2016), ECD’s evening length work.
 After an unfortunate bout of injuries, Emily is looking forward to continuing her professional career.
 She has been a part of the EIM Dance Family for eight years!
 Beginning as a teacher, Emily is thrilled her marketing experience gave her the opportunity to do more within the company.
 Although dance has always been Emily’s first love, she also finds music inspiring and she believes all forms of art help her grow as a creative mover.